 Founded in 1988 as Concord Conservation Trust, Five Rivers Conservation Trust adopted its present name in 2001 as a reflection of an expanded service area that today accommodates the conservation needs of seventeen communities.
 Working closely with a growing number of property owners who care deeply about conserving their land, Five Rivers has been pleased to experience a tremendous surge of activity in recent years.
 Conservation easements, which keep the land in private ownership, have proven to be a particularly popular and effective tool for ensuring that land is conserved over the long term.
-Our organization now serves as the legal holder of conservation easements on 69 properties, totaling over 4,300 acres.
+Our organization now serves as the legal holder of conservation easements on more than 70 properties, totaling over 4,400 acres.
 We also own one property of 73 acres, in Hopkinton, which is a significant conservation asset for nearby residents and wildlife.

 Our organization is committed to play an active role in helping to conserve a landscape that adds richness to the lives of both residents and visitors.
 We welcome your support for Five Rivers’ important mission.